libreswitch/ops/tests/rest/rest_test.md

 ### Description

 1. Execute a DELETE request on  /rest/v1/system/ports/Port1 and verify that the HTTP response is `204 NOT CONTENT`.
 2. Execute a GET request on /rest/v1/system/ports and verify that the port is being deleted from the port list.
 3. Execute a GET request on /rest/v1/ports/system/Port1 and verify that the HTTP response is `404 NOT FOUND`.
 4. Execute a DELETE request on /rest/v1/system/ports/Port2 and ensure that the  HTTP response is `404 NOT FOUND`.
-5. Execute a DELETE request on  /rest/v1/system/ports/Port1 using Conditional request If-Match and verify HTTP response is `412 PRECONDITION FAILED` and `204 NOT CONTENT`
+5. Execute a DELETE request on  /rest/v1/system/ports/Port1 using Conditional request If-Match and verify HTTP response is `412 PRECONDITION FAILED` and `204 NOT CONTENT`.

 ### Test result criteria

 #### Test pass criteria

 The test is passing for "deleting an existing port" when the following occurs:

 - The HTTP response is `204 NOT CONTENT`.
 - There is no URI "/rest/v1/system/ports/Port1" in the port list that is returned from the /rest/v1/system/ports URI.
 - When doing a GET request on "/rest/v1/system/ports/Port1", the HTTP response is `404 NOT FOUND`.
-- The HTTP response is `412 PRECONDITION FAILED` if Conditional request If-Match provided entity tag does not match the Port entity-tag
+- The HTTP response is `412 PRECONDITION FAILED` if Conditional request If-Match provided entity tag does not match the Port entity-tag.
-- The HTTP response is `204 NOT CONTENT` if Conditional request If-Match provided entity tag matches the Port entity-tag
+- The HTTP response is `204 NOT CONTENT` if Conditional request If-Match provided entity tag matches the Port entity-tag.
 - There is no URI "/rest/v1/system/ports/Port1" in the port list that is returned from the /rest/v1/system/ports URI.
 - When doing a GET request on "/rest/v1/system/ports/Port1", the HTTP response is `404 NOT FOUND`.

 The test case is passing for "deleting a non-existent" port when the HTTP response is `404 NOT FOUND`.

 #### Test fail criteria

 The test is passing for "deleting an existing port" when the following occurs:

 - The HTTP response is not equal to `204 NOT CONTENT`.
 - When performing a GET request on "/rest/v1/system/ports", "Port1" is displayed in the ports URI list.
 - The HTTP response is not equal to `404 NOT FOUND` when doing a GET request on "/rest/v1/system/ports/Port1".